IBM/terraform-guardium-datastore-va/README.md

 Your AWS credentials must have permissions for:
 - Creating and managing IAM roles and policies
-- Creating and managing Lambda functions (for MariaDB and Redshift)
+- Creating and managing Lambda functions (for MariaDB, MySQL, and Redshift)
 - Creating and managing VPC resources and Security Groups
 - Creating and managing Secrets Manager secrets
 - Access to specific datastores (DynamoDB, RDS, Redshift)